Best 25+ annotation and markup tools in 2021

 Conclusion

-As you have seen, annotation and markup software entail much more features than just comments or sticky notes.
+As you have seen, markup software entail much more features than just comments or sticky notes.
 Mastering the review process with the support of advanced software solutions enables your team to work more efficiently and make the most of all your projects.